 - Does it have a mask?
 Masks are allowed for kids under 14, but they must have full vision so no eye slits or other obstructions.
 As you can see in the picture, the Disney Dude couldn’t wear the Kylo Ren mask which is half the fun of the costume.
 The Poe costume, on the other hand, has a mask, but the part covering the eyes is clear so he’ll have full vision!
 Lightside wins again!

-Disney sells PJs that look like characters.
-We’ve had Spiderman and Buzz Lightyear ones.
+Disney and others sells PJs that look like characters.
+We’ve had Spiderman and Buzz Li.
 Both were big hits.
 In fact, the Spiderman ones got worn until there was a huge hole in the leg and we had to go buy another pair!